Obesity Treatment Overview

 Treatment goals work best if they are individualized.
 For example, it is safe to lose one to two pounds per week, but a person may be more comfortable losing at the rate of one-half pound per week.
 Over one year, that is a 26-pound loss and, if that rate is maintained over three years, will lead to a significant 78-pound loss.
 Whatever treatment plan a person follows, losing weight slowly will be more effective and healthy over the long term because quick weight loss often spurs weight regain.

-Specific treatment for obesity will be determined by your health care provider based on:
+Specific treatment for obesity will be determined by your physician based on: